 Notes: The sample consists of 6,691 refugees for a total of 12,334 refugee-year observations.
 The dependent variable is the cultural similarity index (resp. refugees' relative employment) in Panel A (resp.
 Panel B).
 MSA refers to months since arrival.
 Threat is the threat index described in the text.
 Threat is the threat index described in the text, and is z-standardized within each model.
 Positive coefficients indicate a reduction in distance to locals.
 Coefficients and standard errors are multiplied by 100 for presentation.
 All regressions include dummies for missing control variables, individual characteristics (gender, age, age squared, kids born before arrival in Germany living in the household, country of origin, marital status and location of partner as well as work experience and education upon arrival), district fixed effects, and the interaction of year dummies and district controls (unemployment rate, share of refugees and population density), all measured in December 2012.
 Panel A always controls for dummies for the composition of questions included in the cultural similarity index.
 Column 1 presents the baseline regression (column 6 of Table 1).
 Columns 2, 3, and 4 add interactions between year dummies and, respectively: East Germany; origin country groups (Syria, Afghanistan, Iraq, Iran, Africa, Western Balkans, former USSR, Eritrea, and other) and the distance between the origin country and centroid of the region of assignment.
 Column 5 includes arrival year fixed-effects.
-Column 6 reports results using using refugees who were interviewed multiple times, considers only the first date of interview.
+Column 6 reports results using using refugees who were interviewed only once and, for those who were interviewed multiple times, considers only the first date of interview.
 Column 7 estimates 2SLS regressions, instrumenting threat in the region of residence using threat measured in the region of assignment.
-Column 7 additionally reports the Cragg-Donald Wald F-statistic for the overall strength of instruments used in the specification.
-Standard errors, in parentheses, are clustered at the person-level. p < 0.10, p < 0.05, p < 0.01.
+Column 7 additionally reports the Cragg-Donald Wald F-statistic for the overall strength of instruments and the Kleibergen-Paap Wald rk F-statistic for the joint significance of instruments used in the specification.
+Standa

-Appendix C: Data Appendix C.1 Variables' Definition and Survey Questions
+Appendix C: Data Appendix

+C.1 Variables' Definition and Survey Questions